-The Opera house in Venice is called Teatro La Fenice, The Phoenix.
-It was first built in 1792 as a replacement for the burnt down San Benedetto Theatre.
-The Phoenix, the mythical bird that raises from the aches, is a perfect name as it burnt down to the ground two more times, in 1836, reopened in 1837, and most recently in 1996.
+The Opera house in Venice is called Teatro La Fenice.
+It was first built in 1792 as a replacement for the burnt-down San Benedetto Theatre.
+La Fenice – The Phoenix, the mythical bird that raises from the aches, is a perfect name for the nr.1 theater in Venice, as it burnt down to the ground two more times, in 1836, reopened in 1837, and most recently in 1996.
 It was reopened in 2003.

-Well, theaters that burn maybe sound like a rare events, but in the 18th century, there was no electricity.
+Well, theaters that burn, may sound like a rare event to the public of today, but in the 18th century, there was no electricity.
 And as the theater-stage somehow had to be illuminated anyway, they used flammables such as candles and oil-lamps.
 These were put in rows at the front of the stage.
 Reflectors mirrored the light towards the stage and they could be closed to create darkness without blowing out the candle.
 This line of light was called the footlights.

 The border lights illuminated the stage from above and the striplights from the sides.
 Young boys had the job to regulate the lights, and to clean up the candle wax, that tended to drip, run and create smoke.

 The decor was in fabric or even in papier-mâché, and anyone who has seen a theater backstage during a performance knows how much running, moving, shouting, and carrying it involves.
 A less fire-safe surrounding is difficult to imagine.
 And theaters burned to the ground in every corner of Europe.
 It is a small miracle that we still have a few of the old ones still operational to this day.